 This is a hip-hop gospel song and was not originally on my list for the top 50 popular line dances.
 But I had a spot still open and got a suggestion from a follower on Pinterest!
 So thank you Juliana Northcutt for the 411 on the line dance Church Clap!
 I hadn’t heard of it before, but based on YouTube video views it is well known and very popular.

 Unfortunately, I don’t have too much info on it, but I’ve included two great videos.
 One is a great teach and demo and the next is an additional demo that further shows how fun and exciting this dance is.
-It is so explosive that it seems like an exercise class.
-I’m thinking it’s for a younger and more flexible crowd for sure!
+It is so explosive that it looks like an exercise class is in progress.
+I think it’s for a younger and more flexible crowd for sure!

 Step Sheet: Click here to download.